Skip to Content

 8. dean of The Graduate College (if applicable for graduate programs);

-9. associate vice president for Academic Affairs;
+9. vice provost for Academic Innovation and Success;

 10. University Curriculum Committee;